Daniel-Zavala/teloslabs_challenge/README.md

 Hello!
 This is my project for the Telos Labs Challenge.

-Positive Habits is a site wher eyou can add activities you like and record when and for how long do you practice them.
-You can share your activities and records with other users to bothe learn and inspire.
+Positive Habits is a site where you can add activities you like, and record when and for how long do you practice them.
+You can share your activities and records with other users to both learn and inspire.

 I used: